StevenRice99/COMP-4770/readme.md

   1. A round floor is generated.
 I choose a round floor to make it seem like a petri dish.
   2. An initial population of microbes is spawned along with pickups.
   3. From there, microbes interact solely based upon their states with the scene only spawning in more pickups as needed and more microbes if the population drops too low.
 The general flow that agents take from birth to death are as follows:
-     1. Start in a sleeping state as an infant.
+     1. Start in a wandering state as an infant.
      2. If at any point the microbe becomes hungry, it will search for food.
      3. If the microbe is an adult and is not hungry and it has yet to mate, it will search for a mate.
      4. If the microbe is an adult and is not hungry and it has already mated, it will search for a pickup which depending on the result of the pickup could cause it to want to mate again.